hantsy/code-challenges/README.md

-# A Simple Transaction Analyzer
+# Transaction Analyzer

-This application is use for loading transaction records from the existing CSV files and generating statistics report after analyzing the loaded data.
+The *Transaction Analyzer* application is use for loading transaction records from the existing CSV files and generating statistics report after analyzing the loaded data.

 The implementaions are provided in different languages and technologies.